austinh-io/JavaScript-E-commerce-Frontend/README.md

 # Simple Ecommerce Frontend

-This is a mockup of an ecommerce site, done purely in JS, CSS, and HTML.
+> A mockup of an ecommerce site, done purely in JS, CSS, and HTML.

 Since this is only a front end project, I have a mockup set of data in a JSON file, and a lot of behavior that would typically be handled by a server is coded just as plain JavaScript that runs on the client.

 It has a basic home page, catalog for browsing products, a product page, and a checkout page.